Search Knowledge Base by Keyword

 Said differently; if we isolate 2021 only, your costs are about $1,750.
 If you have $50,000 in net business operating income after expenses you will still save well over $2,000 after our fee.

 In the past, to obtain relief with a late S Corp election during the tax season, we would prepare and file Form 1120S (corporate tax return) and attach Form 2553 (S Corp election) to it.
 Today, there are two paths.
 If we can file the S Corp tax return (Form 1120S) by March 15, then we send off the Form 2553, wait for the IRS to approve and then efile the tax return.
 New school.

 Conversely, if we cannot file the tax returns in a timely manner, we usually have to paper-file the tax returns along with Form 2553.
 This is the old school way and there are times it is the only way.

 At the very worst we have to obtain a Power of Attorney from you, call the IRS and give them a “see… how it works is…” spiel.
-We have a 100% success rate in getting these three events pushed through.
-Your mileage might vary, but we are also very successful with getting late payment penalties abated with the IRS.
+We have a 100% success rate in getting these late S Corp elections pushed through.
+While your mileage might vary, we are also very successful with getting late payment penalties abated with the IRS.
 Each state is different, and some are unsympathetic.
 Again, the savings will outweigh the costs (or we wouldn’t let you do it).